Comfortably Numb: "Comfortably Numb 2022"

 In November 2022, Waters released a new version, "Comfortably Numb 2022", recorded during the COVID-19 lockdowns to use as an opener for his This Is Not a Drill concerts.
 The song was later included on his album The Lockdown Sessions.
 A music video was produced and directed by Sean Evans.

 The new version was recorded at various studios during the tour's North American leg, including Bias Studios outside of Washington D.C., Electric Lady Studios in New York City, Armoury Studios in Vancouver, and Tree Sound Studios in Atlanta.
 It was produced by Waters and Gus Seyffert.

 Waters lowered the key to A minor "to make it darker", and removed the solos but for a vocal solo from Shanay Johnson.
 He said he intended it as "a wakeup call, and a bridge towards a kinder future with more talking to strangers".
 A live rendition was released on the live album and film Roger Waters: This Is Not a Drill – Live from Prague in August 2025.

 Body Count version

 The American metal band Body Count released a cover of "Comfortably Numb" in September 2024.
 It features Gilmour on guitar and additional lyrics by the rapper Ice-T. Gilmour offered to record guitar after Ice-T contacted him to request permission to cover the song.
 Ice-T said it was an "introspective song" that acknowledged his advancing age: "I'm telling the younger generation, you've got two choices: you can keep the fire burning or you can give up."
 Gilmour said he liked the additional lyrics, and that "It astonishes me that a tune I wrote almost 50 years ago is back with this great new approach.
 They've made it relevant again."

+"Comfortably Numb Re-Imagined"

+Roger Waters and Mona Miari released a new version of the song "as a tribute to Gaza’s citizens" in June 2026.